 With that in mind, here are some steps you can take to prevent home falls, especially for older adults:

-- Install mounted guard rails on stairs, tubs, and near toilet
+- Install mounted guard rails on stairs, tubs, and near the toilet

 - Removing clutter and obstacles like side tables from main entry or exit ways